-Getting your BMW fixed when the need arises entails finances, a couple of stress, and majorly getting the right parts.
-You might want to change the shock absorber, the brake pads or even a front bumper bar.
+Getting your BMW fixed when the need arises entails finances and finding the right parts.

 What are genuine BMW parts?

 These are parts manufactured by the BMW Company.
-They are the same with parts assembled to make the vehicle you got at the time of purchase.
+They are the same parts used to produce the vehicle you got from the dealership at the time of purchase.

-The approved third-party company here is always a young budding company, tested and trusted.
-It is usually done by these lesser companies bidding for the contract to be awarded to them and whoever secures the bidding takes up the job.
-So your OEM parts are probably manufactured elsewhere, like bosch, ATE or Sachs.
+The approved third-party company here is a trusted, usually young, company.
+These companies bid for the contract, and whoever secures the bidding takes up the job.
+So your OEM parts are probably manufactured by the likes of Bosch, ATE or Sachs.

 What are aftermarket BMW parts?

 These are parts that are neither manufactured by BMW nor outsourced to other companies.
 They are produced by uninvited third parties to meet market demands.

-These BMW aftermarket parts are a bounty in numbers, rampant all over the place and come at a giveaway price.
+These BMW aftermarket parts abound in number and come at a giveaway price.
 Some could be expensive too depending on the source.
 When they are incredibly cheap, then you better tread with caution and seek advice.
-This extremely low-end price demands a call for suspicion, and you should be suspicious.
+This extremely low-end price should alert you and is a reason to be suspicious.

 Fake parts are always cheap.
 Also, the BMW aftermarket parts come in different ways due to the different companies doing the production.
-The brake pad that you were told suits your BMW 1 series might be slightly altered so it will suit your late Toyota Aurion.
+The brake pad that you were told suits your BMW 1 Series might need to be slightly altered so it will suit your late Toyota Aurion.
 They are sometimes made to cross from one brand to another.
-This is a risky endeavour because that broken part from an unknown source might not work in synergy with the other original parts of your BMW car.
+This practice poses a risk because the aftermarket part might not work in synergy with the other original parts of your BMW car.

 The good thing about aftermarket parts is that some manufacturers upgrade the components for optimal performance.